jspuij/TwokaB/README.md

 # TwokaB

-### The Webview originally Known As BlazorWebView.
+### The Webview Originally Known as BlazorWebView.

 Update: I'll be working with MS to get TwokaB merged into the new BlazorWebView that will be part of the [Mobile Blazor Bindings](https://github.com/xamarin/MobileBlazorBindings).
 Stay tuned for updates.